Chip-firing and critical groups of signed graphs: Preliminaries

 In this case the diagonal elements satisfy $p_i | p_{i+1}$ for all $i = 1, \dots, n-1$ and are called the \emph{invariant factors}.
 It then follows that

 \end{rem}

 \begin{rem} Note that if $G$ has sink $q$ and $G \backslash \{q\}$ has more than one component, then the reduced Laplacian $L$ has a block matrix form.
-Row operations preserve this property, implying that the critical group ${\mathcal K}(G)$ is a direct sum of the critical groups of the underlying subgraphs.
+The row operations that reduce $L$ to Smith Normal Form can be chosen to preserve this property, implying that the critical group ${\mathcal K}(G)$ is a direct sum of the critical groups of the underlying subgraphs.
 Hence in our computations of ${\mathcal K}(G)$ we can assume that $G \backslash \{q\}$ is connected. \end{rem}

 By the Matrix Tree Theorem for signed graphs \ref{thm:Zaslavsky}, the order of ${\mathcal K}(G_\phi)$ also has a combinatorial interpretation.
 We note that ${\mathcal K}(G_\phi)$ (and even its order, given by $\det(L)$) depends on the choice of sink vertex $q$.